devout-coder/conquer-rn-app/README.md

 ![Conquer](https://play-lh.googleusercontent.com/o-p3GT0nKIn0ZZ2RJET1dICukLrEwJsySjo-LQ6WJ4mlqY6-ltFtkhyPpbgxWgIGUXJl=s180-rw)

 Conquer is a productivity app which allows users to divide their tasks and goals into five segments: daily, weekly, monthly, yearly and long term.
 Users can create, update, prioritize, postpone and delete tasks in all these sections.
-This is available both as a [web](https://conquer-goals.netlify.app/)(PWA) and [android](https://play.google.com/store/apps/details?id=com.conquer_app) app
+They can also add friends and share tasks with their friends.
+This is available both as a [web](https://conquer-goals.netlify.app/)(PWA) and [android](https://github.com/devout-coder/conquer-rn-app/releases) app

-This repo handles the android app of conquer which has a cool extra feature: Users can blacklist apps and websites and get notified and NUDGED BY ASHNEER GROVER on overusing the blacklisted stuff.
+This repo handles the android app of conquer which has a cool extra feature: Users can blacklist apps and websites, naivgated back to home screen, get notified and NUDGED BY ASHNEER GROVER on overusing the blacklisted stuff.
 [This](https://github.com/devout-coder/conquer) is the repo containing the code of the web app

 ---